 "We're going to have to change in certain ways the ground rules of this game," he said.
 "We're going to have to figure out ways to rein in corporate power."

 But there were no members of the state legislature there to hear McKibben's message: The only elected officials in the room were Raleigh City Councilor Russ Stephenson and Sammy Slade, an environmental organizer who also serves as an alderman for the town of Carrboro, N.C.
 Both communities have taken steps in recent years to reduce their own carbon emissions.

 Whether the John Locke Foundation, American Tradition Institute and their climate-science-denying ilk will manage to build enough support to kill North Carolina's renewable energy program is uncertain, especially given that the state's politically powerful utilities oppose the idea because it disrupts their long-range planning.
 But their efforts to discredit renewables will make it that much more difficult for environmental advocates to win political support to strengthen the state's clean-energy initiatives.

 Meanwhile, the news coming out of the international climate negotiations taking place this week in Durban, South Africa was not good: 2011 has tied for the 10th hottest year on record, Arctic Ice has melted to record lows, and the U.S. set a new record for billion-dollar weather disasters -- serious problems that the climate-science deniers conveniently ignored.

-(Photo at top is by Sue Sturgis; second photo is a still from the John Locke Foundation's recording of the Dec.
+(Second photo is a still from the John Locke Foundation's recording of the Dec.
 5 anti-wind energy presentation in Wilmington, N.C.)